Cylons: Final Five

 Unsure of what to do, and afraid of their Cylon programming, the Final Five keep the secret from everyone else aboard Galactica.
 In the season four premiere "He That Believeth in Me", hostile Cylon Raiders approaching Galactica scan Anders's Viper and suddenly abort their attack.
-In "Six of One", which the Cylons realize that the Raiders are refusing to attack the fleet because they have detected the Final Five among the humans.
+In "Six of One", the Cylons realize that the Raiders are refusing to attack the Colonial fleet because they have detected the Final Five among the humans.
 Cavil moves to lobotomize the Raiders to restore their obedience, but a subsequent vote ends in a draw with Numbers One, Four and Five voting for, and Numbers Two, Six and Eight voting against.
 Natalie Faust, a prominent Six, removes the higher brain inhibitors from the Centurions, which gives them free will, and they proceed to kill all of the One, Four and Five models in the room.
 A schism erupts among the Cylon models in "The Ties That Bind", as Natalie and her rebel faction decide to unbox D'Anna, the Three who they believe knows the identities of the Final Five.
 Meanwhile, Tyrol's unstable wife Cally (Nicki Clyne) discovers that he is a Cylon, and Tory vents Cally into space to keep the secret.

 The last Cylon is revealed to be Ellen (Kate Vernon), Tigh's presumed-dead wife, in the season four episode "Sometimes a Great Notion", and her resurrection and self-realization are depicted in the episode "No Exit".
 The Final Five are revealed to be the last survivors of a previous race of Cylons, the so-called Thirteenth Tribe of Kobol, who until now were believed to be humans.
 They orchestrated the armistice between Cylons and humans 40 years before the start of the series, but were betrayed by one of their own creations, Cavil, who had come to despise humans for their flaws and physical limitations.